BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

           your preferred product, and then enter the shipping information and payment method.
 Shopping and checkout are secure.
 We are not storing your payment information anywhere.
-      - question: Shipping and refund policy
+      - question: Shipping and refund policy.
         answer: >
           Unfortunately, there is no refund policy so you can't get refund for products you purchased.
 Shipping is simple, you will get order code